runabol/tork/README.md

 # Outputs

-Tasks can write key-value pairs of output to the standard output file defined in `$TORK_OUTPUT`.
+Tasks can write newline-separated, key-value pairs of output to the standard output file defined in `$TORK_OUTPUT`.
 Downstream tasks may refer to outputs of previous tasks.
 Example:

 ```yaml
 tasks: